 Here is the overall look:

 I’d like to add that the concealer worked pretty well.
-I wasn’t blown away by it, but it did serve well as a base.
+I wasn’t blown away by it,but it was okay for a base.
 It took a bit of layering up, though.

 Where to buy

 The Huda Beauty New Nude Eyeshadow Palette retails for £56 and can be bought from a variety of places.
-For me, the best place to buy it is on Cult Beauty because its delivery times are always quick and because of the price point the shipping is free.
+For me, the best place to buy it is on Cult Beauty because the delivery times is quick.

 However, it can also be bought on the Huda Beauty store or on Feelunique for the same price if it’s out of stock on Cult Beauty.